renoise/xrnx/docs/guide/classes.md

 # Classes

-Renoises lua API has a simple OO support inbuilt -> `class "MyClass"`.
-All Renoise API objects use such classes.
+The Lua language has by default no `class` construct.
+But the Renoises lua API has a simple OO support inbuilt -> `class "MyClass"`.
+All Renoise API objects use such classes and you can use them too in your tools.

 See [luabind docs](https://www.rasterbar.com/products/luabind/docs.html#defining-classes-in-lua)
 for more technical info and below for some simple examples

-Something to keep in mind:

-* constructor `function MyClass:__init(args)` must be defined for each class, or the class can't be used to instantiate objects.

-* class defs are always global, so even locally defined classes will be registered globally.

 ## Examples